mdshw5/mattshirley.com/microblog/static/md/generic.md

 </table>

  - Developed and support an [alignment-free RNA-seq pipeline](https://github.com/Novartis/pisces) for processing thousands of internal and external data sets.
+ - Managed the NIBR Oncology Drug Discovery data science portfolio.
+Ensured that projects are properly supported by data scientists.
  - Identified and validated novel pharmacodynamic markers to support multiple oncology drug development programs.
  - Interface between wet lab biologists and sequencing facilities to guide experimental design, execution and perform data analysis of multiple NGS assays.
  - Designed [new tools](#publications) for validation of CRISPR/Cas9 sgRNA efficiency.
  - Mining internal and public data sets to identify or validate new drug targets.
  - Organized a global computational research symposium spanning six geographical sites.
- - Committee member of a global resource group for Novartis computational biology, bioinformatics and cheminformatics employees.
+ - Chaired a global employee resource group for Novartis computational biology, bioinformatics and cheminformatics staff.

 <table>
     <tr><td style="padding:2mm;"><strong>Mar 2013 - May 2015</strong></td><td>Postdoctoral Fellow, Department of Oncology,